INJURED IN A MOTORCYCLE ACCIDENT?

 The first, and perhaps most important, key to working with your motorcycle accident lawyer is to act as soon as possible.
 Like much else, as time passes, physical evidence is destroyed or disappears, and witnesses’ memories become distorted and fade.
 Contacting an attorney immediately is your best bet to ensure you are fully compensated for all your injuries.

-We will tell you exactly what information to provide so there is no guessing; we take care of all of the paperwork and we will deal with the legal, insurance, and medical systems so that you do not have to.
+We will tell you exactly what information to provide so there is no guessing.
+We also take care of all of the paperwork and deal with your doctors and the insurance company for you.
+You focus on healing and we focus on your case.

 As part of the Highway Safety Performance Plan for 2012, the State of Rhode Island released a series of statistics about motorcycle crashes, injuries and fatalities.
 The full report can be found here.